 Eat traditional food

 There are several traditional restaurants around and there is nothing better than ordering Romanian food after a long day of hiking.
 Traditional Romanian food is incredible and it is, as you would expect, full of calories.
-Romanians have a meat based diet and most traditional meals contain meat.
-If you are a vegetarian or vegan, I suggest using google translate and tell the restaurant owners in advance.
+Romanians have a meat-based diet and most traditional meals contain meat.
+If you are a vegetarian or vegan, I suggest using google translate and telling the restaurant owners in advance.
 If you are interested in eating traditional food, order tripe soup which is served with sour cream and pickled chilli on the side.
 Continue with sheep sausages (carnati de oaie), or meat stew (tochitura), or try "sarmale" which is mince wrapped in a pickled cabbage leaf.

 If you are vegetarian you can order eggplant salad (salata de vinete), or cottage cheese served inside a tomato.
 You can have vegetarian "sarma" which is just rice in pickled cabbage (sarmale in foi de vita), but note that not many restaurants will be able to offer this alternative as making this dish takes several hours.
 You can always go for battered grilled cheese (cascaval pane), potato salad, mushroom soup or stuffed mushrooms.